ukparliament/ontologies/procedure/currentness.md

 Instrument stops being law NOT actualised

-OR
+AND

 Instrument remains law NOT actualised

-OR
+AND

+(

 	Objection period ends actualised with date >= today - 1

 	OR

 	Objection period ends NOT actualised

+)

 ## Draft negative

 Instrument cannot become law NOT actualised

-OR
+AND

 Instrument can be made (signed into law) NOT actualised

-OR
+AND

+(

 	Objection period ends actualised with date >= today - 1

 	OR

 	Objection period ends NOT actualised

+)

 ## Made affirmative